 A requirement to expand the existing facilities and accommodate growing programmatic needs initially prompted an invited architectural competition, which was organised by the school.
 While Park + Associates aimed to satisfy the detailed spatial requirements of the original design brief, the design team looked beyond that brief to introduce innovative solutions that would exceed the specified space requirements while maintaining and celebrating the integrity of the original building.

-The resulting solution was conceived as a set of ‘non-buildings’ – a pair of low-lying, semi-underground three-storey blocks with sloping roofs (begging to be run or rolled down) that merge with a field while preserving the iconic view of the existing school buildings from Dunearn Road.
+The new ‘non-buildings’ merge with a field while preserving the iconic view of the existing school buildings from Dunearn Road.
 Park + Associate’s founder Lim Koon Park recalls that the unorthodox solution to partially sink the buildings into the ground was a risky move, as schools tend to shun the placement of any educational programmes in a basement.
+But the resulting design negotiated its semi-sunken building mass with the introduction of daylight into the lower floors via visual porosity and an open courtyard, and ultimately won over the jurors.

 The internet never sleeps!
 Here's the stuff you might have missed